- March 3, 2022

-A car accident police report is an important tool in a car accident case.
+A car accident police report is an important tool in a car accident case, truck accident case and a pedestrian accident case.
 The police report doesn’t actually decide the case, but since the officer is often the only neutral party on the scene of the accident, what they find generally carries a lot of weight.
 Unfortunately, a police report can be wrong for a number of reasons, including the officer’s mistake or the untruthfulness of one of the drivers.
 Here’s what can happen.

 What Happens If a Car Accident Police Report Is Wrong?

 To understand what happens if a car accident police report is wrong, it’s important to understand what happens to that report after the accident.
 Each driver has a limited amount of time to notify their insurance company of the accident.
 If they don’t notify the insurance company by the deadline, they may lose their right to be covered for that claim.
 When the insurance company finds out about the accident, it will request a copy of the police report.